Make-School-Courses/CS-2.2-Graphs-Recursion/Challenges/Challenges.md

 ```

 ### Stretch Challenges 3 : Dijkstra's and Priority Queue
-1. Implement Dijkstra's Algorithm to find the minimum weight path between two vertices in a weighted undirected graph.
+**Stretch Challenge 3.1** Implement Dijkstra's Algorithm to find the minimum weight path between two vertices in a weighted undirected graph.

 **Input:** A file containing a weighted undirected graph, a from_vertex and a to_vertex.